TAMUArch/ubuntu_iso_creator/README.md

-vmware_template
+VMWare Template
 ===============

-Scripts to build base template for Ubuntu Server
+Stuff used to build a basic vmware template in CIS Cloud